 - When you create a query for a chart on a dashboard

 Use our public API to list, retrieve, update, and create Streams.
 You can also retrieve a specific time series for a Stream.

-To create a Stream from the Streams view:
+Create a Stream from the Service directory

-To create a Stream from Explorer:
+Create a Stream from Explorer

 Open Explorer from the navigation bar and run any query.

 To run a query using the Query Builder: